Writing When You're Uninspired

 You’ve got a girl who has no time to write for leisure.

 Technically, I write everyday.
 It’s in my job description.
-I also write for my freelance clients—which I love—but, the more hours I work and the busier I get, the more I find myself gravitating toward my trusty pen and paper, itching to share my thoughts on a number of topics.
+I also write for my freelance clients, but, the more hours I work and the busier I get, the more I find myself gravitating toward my trusty pen and paper, itching to share my thoughts on a number of topics.
 The problem is, the topics I want to write about don’t always fit within the “niche” of this blog.

-Within the blogging community, there’s a lot of talk surrounding the value of aligning your content within a certain niche.
-Sure, if you’re a mommy blog or a fitness blog, you know exactly who your audience is, and your audience knows exactly what to expect when they visit your site.
-But, does staying within a certain niche limit our capacity for creativity?
+In the blogging community there’s a lot of talk surrounding the value of aligning your content with a certain niche.
+Sure, if you’re a mommy blog or a fitness blog, you know exactly who your audience is and your audience knows exactly what to expect when they visit your site.
+But does staying within a certain niche limit our capacity for creativity?

 I haven’t posted in a few weeks for two reasons:

 I am busy (seriously, so busy)

 I haven’t felt inspired to write about any of the topics that “fit” within my niche.

 Don’t get me wrong.
 I love writing about being a young professional, about marketing, and about networking and the creative scene in Minneapolis.
 I love to recap local events I’ve attended and give shoutouts to the hardworking people I’ve met.
-But, oftentimes, when I feel like I can only write about certain topics, I end up not writing at all.
-(Shoutout to those college days when I was so overwhelmed with homework that I just didn’t do any of it!
+But oftentimes when I feel like I can only write about certain topics, I end up not writing at all.
+(Shoutout to those college days when I was so overwhelmed I just didn’t do any of it!
 Anyone else?)
 I also find that sometimes, especially with this blog, I hold myself back.
 “Am I producing my best work?
 Am I inspiring anyone?
 Am I using strong vocabulary?
 I know I’m a better writer than this!”
 I hear my inner voice panic.